tethysplatform/tethys/docs/tethys_sdk/persistent_store.rst

     The ellipsis in the code block above indicates code that is not shown for brevity. **DO NOT COPY VERBATIM**.

 In this example, a database called "example_db" would be created for this app.
 It would be initialized by a function called "init_example_db", which is located in a Python module called :file:`init_stores.py`.
 Notice that the path to the initializer function is given using dot notation with a colon delineating the function (e.g.: ``'foo.bar:function'``).
-The database will also have spatial features enabled (see `Spatial Database Features`_ below).

 Up to 5 databases can be created for an app using the Persistent Store API.
 To add another database, add another ``Persistent Store`` object to the tuple that is returned by the ``persistent_stores()`` method.